saucelabs/elemental-next/frontend/docs/updated-tips/2-download-a-file/python.md

 A similar approach can be applied to some other browsers with varying configurations.
 But downloading files this way is not sustainable or recommended.
 Mark Collin articulates this point well in his prominent write-up about it [here](http://ardesco.lazerycode.com/index.php/2012/07/how-to-download-files-with-selenium-and-why-you-shouldnt/).
 In a future tip I'll cover a more reliable, faster, and scalable browser agnostic approach to downloading files.
 Stay tuned.

-Thanks to [Mike Millgate](https://github.com/trabulmonkee) for contributing the code for this tip, and to [Isaul Vargas](https://github.com/Dude-X) & [Peter Bittner](https://github.com/bittner) for code reviewing!
+Thanks to [Mike Millgate](https://github.com/trabulmonkee) for contributing the Python code for this tip, and to [Isaul Vargas](https://github.com/Dude-X) & [Peter Bittner](https://github.com/bittner) for code reviewing!

 Happy Testing!